 - Use headphones to access audio content.

 - Pay for all prints made on the library copier.

 - Respect the privacy and property of all files on the computer system.
 Do not alter or erase a file without explicit permission to do so.

 - Do not attempt to bypass computer security facilities, discover passwords, make unauthorized connections or break into or affect the performance of any other computer system on local or world-wide networks.

-- If you oversee a patron doing or viewing something inappropriate on library computers, please report it to the library director immediately.
-If no librarian is available, contact campus safety and security.
+- If you see a patron doing or viewing something inappropriate on library computers, please report it to library staff immediately.
+If no library staff is available, contact security.

 The following additional guidelines must be followed with respect to the computer lab: